toras9000/docker-kallithea/README.md

 The UI and the following corresponding environment variables are set in the DB.
 `KALLITHEA_LDAP_HOST`, `KALLITHEA_LDAP_PORT`, `KALLITHEA_LDAP_DN_USER`, `KALLITHEA_LDAP_DN_PASS`, `KALLITHEA_LDAP_TLS_KIND`, `KALLITHEA_LDAP_TLS_CERT`, `KALLITHEA_LDAP_CERT_DIR`, `KALLITHEA_LDAP_BASE_DN`, `KALLITHEA_LDAP_FILTER`, `KALLITHEA_LDAP_SCOPE`, `KALLITHEA_LDAP_ATTR_LOGIN`, `KALLITHEA_LDAP_ATTR_FIRSTNAME`, `KALLITHEA_LDAP_ATTR_LASTNAME`, `KALLITHEA_LDAP_ATTR_EMAIL`

+- `KALLITHEA_EXTENSIONS_TEMPLATE`
+If set to REPLACE, it will overwrite extensions.py with template file. (empty by default)
+If this is not set, place only if extensions.py does not exist.

+- `KALLITHEA_WEBHOOK_LINK_BASE`
+Specifies the base address for including repository links in webhook messages. (empty by default)

+- `KALLITHEA_WEBHOOK_ALLOW_PATTERNS`
+If set to REPLACE, it will overwrite extensions.py with template file. (empty by default)
+If this is not set, place only if extensions.py does not exist.

 - `KALLITHEA_DB_MIGRATION`
 If set to TRUE (capitals exactly), it will run in migration assistance mode. (empty by default)
 The support mode does not execute normal services, but functions as a migration execution support tool when upgrading.